-Choosing the right technology for your IIoT solution – a big decision
+Choosing the right transmission protocol for your IIoT solution – a big decision

 You are familiar Wide Area Network technology like the celular 4G and 5G which allow data transmission over long distances.
 However, these technologies consume a lot of power.
 Just think of how often you charge your mobile phone.

 Cellular technologies can transmit large amounts of data at high speed over long but this involves very high power consumption.